2011 Peruvian general election: Presidential candidates

 The election campaigns started early in the summer of 2010.
-During most of 2010, polls were led by two right wing political parties: Solidaridad Nacional (National Solidarity), led by former mayor of Lima Luis Castañeda Lossio and Fuerza 2011 (Force 2011), led by ex-president Alberto Fujimori's daughter, Keiko Fujimori.
-In November 2010, Alianza por el Gran Cambio (Alliance for the Great Change) launched the candidacy of the former prime minister Pedro Pablo Kuczynski.
-Claiming a more centrist stand are, APRA the ruling party and Peru Posible (Possible Peru), under the leadership of former Peruvian President Alejandro Toledo.
+During most of 2010, polls were led by two right wing political parties: National Solidarity, led by former mayor of Lima Luis Castañeda Lossio and Force 2011, led by ex-president Alberto Fujimori's daughter, Keiko Fujimori.
+In November 2010, the Alliance for the Great Change launched the candidacy of the former prime minister Pedro Pablo Kuczynski.
+Claiming a more centrist stand are, the ruling party APRA and Possible Peru, the latter under the leadership of former Peruvian President Alejandro Toledo.

 The left-wing politician Ollanta Humala is supported by the Peruvian Nationalist Party.

 The Fuerza Social and Cambio Radical do not have presidential candidates.
 The incumbent Alan García's American Popular Revolutionary Alliance is also not fielding a candidate in the election.

 Alejandro Toledo is a former president.